History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Sep 11 – US-supported military coup in Chile.

 Oct 6-22 – Arab-Israeli war, start of a five months oil embargo that will lead to the restructuring of the global oil market.

-Nov 16-17 - The first operations by the Revolutionary Cells (RZ) are attacks against two ITT buildings, because of the multinational company's involvement with the military coup in Chili.
+Nov 16-17 – The first attacks by the Revolutionary Cells, the RZ, are attacks against two ITT buildings, for the company’s involvement in the military coup in Chile.

 Nov 17 – Following an uprising at the Polytechneion in Athens, 24 students are killed.